Eirunepé: Climate

 The climate is equatorial (Af, according to the Köppen climate classification), with high indices of relative humidity of the air and low thermal amplitudes, being the average temperature compensated of 26 C. The rainfall index is about 2,300 millimeters per year, with a decrease in the quarter from June to August, when the municipality is more subject to "friagem" events, when polar air masses reach the region and lower the temperature, sometimes to values of 15 °C or less.
 The average sunshine time is approximately 1 350 hours per year.

 According to data from the National Institute of Meteorology (INMET), since 1974 the lowest temperature recorded at Eirunepé was 8.5 C on June 1, 1988.
 The highest reached 39.8 C on October 30, 2015.

+Climate

 Transportation

 The city is served by Amaury Feitosa Tomaz Airport.